 9. What happens if I apply and am accepted but then need to change my decision?

-You may decide not to participate in the VSIP at any point in time, however your decision to retire will be considered final once the Notice of Retirement document (deadline November 29, 2021) has been received.
+The Notice of Interest application form may be withdrawn any time prior to submitting an executed Notice of Retirement.
+You will have 14 days in which you can decide whether to submit your Notice of Retirement.
+You may decide not to participate in the VSIP at any point in time, however your decision to retire will be considered final once the Notice of Retirement document (deadline February 24, 2023) has been received.

 10. If I turn in my application for VSIP earlier, can I find out my outcome earlier?

 Due to employment laws regarding application times for VSIPs and other factors, the timing of submission will not impact approval notifications.
 K-State intends to approve as many applications as possible, although all decisions will be made in the best interest of the university and college or unit.